christianschuler8989/christianschuler8989.github.io/_pages/projects.md

 			  <tr>
 			    <td>
 			      <img src="/docs/pictures/proj-2022-ddlitlab-StudyToolkitVid.jpg" class="img-fluid img-thumbnail" alt="StudyToolkitVid">
 			    	Our student research project "StudyToolkitVid", a toolkit to study human perception of video material.
 Mentored by Prof. Dr. Timo Baumann got funded by the DDLitLab for 10,000€ :D
+					Now Anran, Domi and I are working on expanding our work and hopefully soon be able to submit it to the KONVENS(?) :)
 		    	</td>
 			  </tr>
 			  <tr>
 		      <td class="w-25" rowspan="3">
 			      <img src="/docs/pictures/proj-2018-university-woodmath.jpg" class="img-fluid img-thumbnail" alt="WoodenMath">